miguelzeph/miguelzeph.github.io/docs/documentation/python/04_typing_docstring.md

     return a + b
 ```

 In this example, the function add explicitly states that it expects two integers as arguments and will return an integer.
-This clarity is beneficial for anyone reading the code.
+This clarity is beneficial for anyone reading the code `even if it is a simple function, it is always good practice to use typing annotations in your code`.

 ## Importance of Docstrings